Strategies

 Pros and Cons of the Strategy

-This playbook is designed to deliver high-quality, repeatable setups — but like any trading strategy, there are key things to understand before using it.
+This Strategy is designed to deliver high-quality, repeatable setups — but like any trading strategy, there are key things to understand before using it.

 Note: The cons listed here aren’t disadvantages.
 They are things to be aware of — important characteristics that require patience, discipline, and proper management to make the strategy work effectively.